26 July 2021

 Authors James Thompson and Janette Mason have put together this wonderful 34-page book of cinematic piano music, accessible for the upper-beginner/lower-intermediate player.

-Music by the likes of Ludovico Einaudi, Alexis Ffrench, Olafur Arnalds, Luke Howard and Nils Frahm are included inside.
+The music inside, composed by the pair, is inspired by the likes of Ludovico Einaudi, Alexis Ffrench, Olafur Arnalds, Luke Howard and Nils Frahm.

-The book it suitable for home performance, practice piano pieces, ABRSM, Rock School and Trinity piano grade support pieces, professional and recital performance, school, college and student learning.
+The book is suitable for home performance, practice piano pieces, ABRSM, Rock School and Trinity piano grade support pieces, professional and recital performance, school, college and student learning.